 ABOUT STAFFING COMPLAINTS

-Who can file a complaint under the Public Service Employment Act?
+Regarding which organizations can a complaint be filed under the Public Service Employment Act?

 What are my options for making my concerns with a staffing action known and possibly for filing a complaint?

 First of all, you may request an informal discussion with the hiring manager to raise any concerns or questions that you might have regarding his/her decision not to consider you for appointment to the position.
 Informal discussion may help you to understand the reasons for the decision.
 It also allows the manager to correct any mistakes in the process and possibly reconsider the decision.